rebekah999/Data-Analysis-Portfolio/README.md

 ### [Salifort Motors - Employee Churn Prediction.ipynb](Salifort%20Motors%20-%20Employee%20Churn%20Prediction.ipynb)

-> A Jupyter notebook where I use logistic regression to predict whether an employee will churn.
+> A Jupyter Notebook where I used a logistic regression to predict whether an employee will churn.

 **Skills:** Data cleaning, exploratory data analysis (EDA), visualization with Matplotlib and Seaborn, SciPy, scikit-learn, logistic regression modeling, and cross-validation.